Cecilapp/Cecil/docs/5-Commands.md

 ### serve

-Build and serve the site locally.
+Builds and serves the site locally.

 ```plaintext
 Description: